GASB 87 Leases: A Practical Outline for Implementation

 Any agreement that doesn’t qualify as a short-term lease or ownership transfer contract will fall into this category, with implications for both lessees and lessors.

 - For lessees — At commencement of the lease term, the lessee should recognize a lease liability as an intangible right-to-use lease asset.
 The lease liability will be measured at the present value of payments expected to be made during the lease term.
 Lease payments will result in a reduction of the lease liability and recognition of interest expense, as all leases under the standard will be considered finance leases.
-The lease asset will be measured as the sum of the initial measurement of the lease liability, initial direct costs, and lease payments made prior to commencement, less any lease incentives.
+The lease asset will be measured as the sum of the initial measurement of the lease liability, initial direct costs, and lease payments made at or prior to commencement, less any lease incentives received from the lessor at or before the commencement of the lease term.
 The lease asset will be amortized over the shorter of the lease terms or the useful life of the underlying asset.

 - For lessors — At commencement of the lease term, a lessor should recognize a lease receivable and a deferred inflow of resources.
 The lease receivable should initially be measured at the present value of lease payments expected to be received during the lease term.
 Lease receipts (payments from lessee) will result in reduction of the lease receivable and recognition of inflows and revenues.
-The deferred inflow of resources should be measured as the sum of the initial measurement of the lease liability and lease payments received made prior to commencement, less any lease incentives.
+The deferred inflow of resources should be measured as the sum of the initial measurement of the lease liability and lease payments received at or prior to commencement, less any lease incentives received from the lessor at or before the commencement of the lease term.
 The lessor should not derecognize the asset underlying the lease and continue to record depreciation, as applicable.

 Follow a practical process for implementation